t-core-one/odoo-docs/content/applications/finance/accounting/get_started.rst

 -----

 This menu allows you to create new taxes, (de)activate, or modify existing taxes.
-Depending on the :doc:`localization package <../fiscal_localizations>` installed on your database, taxes required for your country are already configured.
+Depending on the localization package installed on your database, taxes required for your country are already configured.

 .. note::